Douglas MacArthur: Rainbow Division

-Lunéville-Baccarat Defensive Sector
+Lunéville-Baccarat Defensive sector

 The 42nd Division entered the line in the quiet Lunéville sector in February 1918.
 On 26 February, MacArthur and Captain Thomas T. Handy accompanied a French trench raid in which MacArthur assisted in the capture of a number of German prisoners.
 The commander of the French VII Corps, Major General Georges de Bazelaire, decorated MacArthur with the Croix de Guerre.
+This was the first ever Croix de Guerre awarded to a member of the American Expeditionary Forces (AEF).
 Menoher recommended MacArthur for a Silver Star, which he later received.
 The Silver Star Medal was not instituted until 8 August 1932, but small Silver Citation Stars were authorized to be worn on the campaign ribbons of those cited in orders for gallantry, similar to the British mention in despatches.
 When the Silver Star Medal was instituted, it was retroactively awarded to those who had been awarded Silver Citation Stars.
 On 9 March, the 42nd Division launched three raids of its own on German trenches in the Salient du Feys.
 MacArthur accompanied a company of the 168th Infantry.
-This time, his leadership was rewarded with the Distinguished Service Cross.
+This time, his leadership was rewarded with the Distinguished Service Cross (DSC).
 A few days later, MacArthur, who was strict about his men carrying their gas masks but often neglected to bring his own, was gassed.
 He recovered in time to show Secretary Baker around the area on 19 March.